rockerBOO/awesome-neovim/README.md

 - [yorickpeterse/nvim-pqf](https://github.com/yorickpeterse/nvim-pqf) - Prettier quickfix/location list windows.
 - [nyngwang/NeoWell.lua](https://github.com/nyngwang/NeoWell.lua) - Sometimes you will want to fix some lines later.
 Store lines into qf with some note so you know what to do when you really want to fix it.
 - [ashfinal/qfview.nvim](https://github.com/ashfinal/qfview.nvim) - Pretty quickfix/location view with consistent path-shorten and folding.

+## Deployment

+- [coffebar/transfer.nvim](https://github.com/coffebar/transfer.nvim) - Sync and diff with remote server using rsync and OpenSSH.

 ## Test